hungrybluedev/Numerical-Methods/README.md

 2. `cd` into the directory that you want.
 3. Build with CMake.
     - Make sure that you have CMake installed.
-    - From the directory of the implementation, run `mkdir build && cd build`
+    - From the directory of the implementation, run `mkdir build && cd build` (or whatever you want your build directory to be)
-    - Run `cmake -G "Unix Makefiles"` ..
+    - Run `cmake -G "Unix Makefiles" ..`
     - Rune `make`
     - You should have an executable with the same name as the Algorithm.
 Run it normally as you would on the command line.